SteveJustin1963/tec-I2C-SPI/README.md

 // Main program
 Start execution at the main loop
 ```

-Please note that the pseudo code is meant to convey the logic and structure of the original code.
-The actual implementation may require adjustments depending on the programming language and platform being used.

 ## Ben Grimmett
 is offering a solution for programmable logic using a CPLD (Complex Programmable Logic Device).
 The code provided is for two 8-bit registers which can be read and written to depending on the address.
 He is offering an assembled board for anyone interested and the software used is free.
 This CPLD can be used for I2C, SPI, RS232, serial graphics, etc. Programming it can either be done using a drag and drop schematic screen or by using VHDL or Verilog.
 Ben is also offering to make a thread with code examples to help get people started.